 - punitive damages to punish the employer, if the termination was especially wrongful.

 Some of these are economic damages that are relatively easy to determine.
 Others are more speculative.
 Some are non-economic damages that are difficult to put into a dollar amount.

 With the help of an employment lawyer, workers can better understand their legal rights to compensation and what they should expect in a settlement amount.

 What is the average settlement for a wrongful termination claim?

 Every case is unique.
-Generally, though, workers who succeed on a wrongful termination case tend to receive an amount of compensation between $5,000 and $80,000.
+Generally, however, workers who succeed on a wrongful termination case tend to receive an amount of compensation between $5,000 and $100,000.